crytic/building-secure-contracts/program-analysis/echidna/how-to-test-a-property.md

 ## Initiate a contract

-Echidna needs a constructor without argument.
+Echidna needs a constructor without input arguments.
 If your contract needs a specific initialization, you need to do it in the constructor.

 There are some specific addresses in Echidna: